remicnrd/R_france_app/README.md

 Now you don't necessarily have to structure your app in several files.
 However the R code has to be separated in a UI and Server part.

 Concerning hosting environment there is a possibility to use shiny provided services, or to dockerize the app and deploy it elsewhere.
 I've done both and any solution can be good depending on your needs.
-More info on <a href="https://kravdata.com/">my website</a> soon !